neondatabase/website/content/docs/functions/math-random.md

 WHERE random() < 0.01;
 ```

-This query selects approximately 1% of the customers randomly, by filtering for rows where `random()` is less than 0.01.
+This query selects approximately 1% of the customers randomly by filtering for rows where `random()` is less than 0.01.

 ```text
  id  |     name     |          email